SimoSultan/ca-assignments/t2a1/README.md

 ### **Model-View-Controller Architecture**

 - **Model**
 The Model represents the information in the database and handles the business logic of the application, where it manipulates and validates the data.
 Then passing that information back to the controller, which in turn sends it to the view.
-Some of the major database that are used: (MySQL, Oracle, MS SQL Server, PostgreSQL, IBM DB2, and more)
+Some of the major databases that the model connect to that are used in Rails are: MySQL, Oracle, MS SQL Server, PostgreSQL, IBM DB2, and more.

 - **View**
 The View is the front-end of the application, AKA the user interface (UI), AKA the webpage that the user 'views'.
 These are HTML files with Ruby code embedded in them (ERB).
 Generally, this Ruby code is fairly simple, and it accesses the variables that are in the corresponding Controller Action, which was passed from the Model/Database.